 of the Islamic world, his style suggested optimism, hedonism, intelligence

+and sensuality.
 Due to the proliferation of nude women and the intense sensuality in his work, many

 assumed that Matisse must have been a hedonist.
 On the contrary, historic